-Doing active things as a family not only helps bond but also creates an expectantion that life should include "doing" (being physical in some way) as well as "resting" (such as watching TV or going to the cinema).
-Good examples include going for a walk together, joining Parkrun\on Saturday mornings, taking a day out to a castle or local attraction, visiting a national park or city farm.
-If the weather's poor, there's ten-pin bowling, table tennis, visitning a museum or stately home, ice-skating, swimming or visiting an aquarium.\
+Doing active things as a family not only helps bond but also creates an expectation that life should include "doing" (being physical in some way) as well as "resting" (such as watching TV or going to the cinema).
+Good examples include going for a walk together, joining parkrun on Saturday mornings, taking a day out to a castle or local attraction, visiting a national park or city farm.
+If the weather's poor, there's ten-pin bowling, table tennis, visiting a museum or stately home, ice-skating, swimming or visiting an aquarium\

-Of course, it's great if you can do some activities together, but they'll also want to exercise alone or with friends.
-This can also increase the chances of them having life-long healthy habits as well as releasing energy and making themselves physically tired (instead of just mentally tired, which can make it hard to sleep).
+Of course, it's great if you can do some activities together, but if they are exercising alone or with friends, this can also increase the chances of them having life-long healthy habits as well as releasing energy and making themselves physically tired (instead of just mentally tired, which can make it hard to sleep).